ryanmadlener/streaming-platform-analysis/README.md

 - Which streaming platform has the most TV shows?
 - Which streaming platform has the most child friendly content?
 - Which streaming platform has the highest rated content?

+## *Insights*
+- A critical part of analyzing any data is answering the question...
+> How does knowing this information benefit my organization?